pmelsted/bifrost/README.md

 sudo apt-get install cmake libjemalloc1 libjemalloc-dev zlib1g
 ```

-If you operating system is MacOS, Jemalloc can be easily downloaded and installed via Homebrew:
+If you operating system is MacOS, all can be easily downloaded and installed via Homebrew:
 ```
 brew install cmake jemalloc zlib
 ```